College of Business

-A basic course sequence in economic theory (ECON 5010, ECON 5020, and ECON 5330) is required of all students pursuing a masters degree in economics.
+A basic course sequence in economic theory (ECON 5010, ECON 5020, and ECON 5330) is required of all students pursuing a master's degree in economics.
 Additionally, Applied Econometrics (ECON 5340) and Game Theory (ECON 5300) are required.
+A minimum of 18 hours in economics is required; at least 15 of these must be at the 5000 level.
 You select the remaining courses to provide yourself with the skills necessary for a career plan.
 You may elect to take 27 hours of course work and write a thesis or take 30 hours of course work and write a shorter paper based on work done in a course (the Plan B alternative).
-At least 18 credit hours of 5000-level courses are required.
 For a complete list of the program's courses, click here.

 |Fall Semester||Spring Semester|

 The exceptionally qualified student can complete the economics master's program in three semesters.
 Most students complete all requirements within two years.
 The master's degree provides a strong background in theory and technical skills for work as an economist in government or industry.
 For the undecided student, the master's level of study allows the opportunity to determine whether one has the interest and skill to successfully complete the economics doctor of philosophy degree.

 At the beginning of the third semester the master's student will select a major professor for direction with the Plan B paper or Plan A master's thesis.
 A committee, selected by the student and his or her major professor, conducts an oral examination of the paper or thesis and areas studied in the program.
 A favorable report from the committee completes the master's degree in economics requirements.

 For more information about our master's degree in economics please email email@example.com